DelaCruz-Rashelle/IDAST/docs/arduino/arduino_receiver.md

     if (!wifiConfigured) {
       Serial.println("\n📶 No WiFi credentials configured.");
       Serial.println("   Device will operate in AP mode only.");
-      Serial.println("   Configure WiFi via deployed app (MQTT) or connect to AP for initial setup.");
+      Serial.println("   Connect to AP network and visit http://192.168.4.1/wifi-setup to configure WiFi.");
       return;
     }